-Data terminals use these lines for 24×7 dedicated data transmissions.
+Data terminals use these data lines for 24×7 dedicated data transmissions.

-One of the three standard channels on a Basic Rate ISDN line.
+One of the three standard channels on a Basic Rate ISDN line is also known as a D-Channel.
 At 16 kilobits per second, a D-channel can carry signaling information and low-speed packet data.

-The time it takes for a packet to be sent to the time it is received over the network.
+Delay is the time it takes for a packet to be sent, until the time it is received over the network.

-A routing switch term defining the point (route) a source signal is directed.
+A destination is a routing switch term defining the point (route) a source signal is directed.

-An alphanumeric code that identifies the location to which output data should be sent.
+A destination code is an alphanumeric code that identifies the location that output data should be sent.
 In the North American Numbering Plan, the unique 10-digit number assigned to a station (2-station).
-The code is made of a 3-digit numbering plan code, a 3-digit central-office code, and a 4-digit station number.
+It is a 3-digit numbering plan code, a 3-digit central-office code, and a 4-digit station number.

-Department Identifier.
-The name or identifier used by some LECs to identify the account on a summary or Club billing.
+Department Identifier is also known as a DI.
+It’s the name or identifier used by some LECs to identify the account on a summary or Club billing.